CollinWilkerson/CS315_MonteCarloTreeSearch/README.md

 Build with:
 `sh run.sh`

-Please use the src folder for any c files and h files
+Please use the src folder for any source files (example.c, example.h, etc.)